HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/tagging_rating/tagging_rating_ui/tag_rate_tag_center.md

 Users can sort the results by resource type, date, resource title, and rating.

+!!! note
-**Note:** Resources given in the Tag Result List portlet might not always show the tag that the user selected from the tag cloud to start the search.
+    Resources given in the Tag Result List portlet might not always show the tag that the user selected from the tag cloud to start the search.
 This depends on how the resource has been otherwise tagged by users.
 If other tags have been applied to the resource more often than the tag by which the user searched, then those tags will take precedence among the tags shown for that resource.
 By default the Tag Result List portlet shows the three most popular tags; you can configure this number for the portlet.

 When users are on the Tag Center page, they can select additional tags from the cloud to narrow down their result list.
 Users can clear tags, either by clicking them in the cloud or by clearing them from the Tag Result List portlet.